sahilamundkar/sahilamundkar/README.md

 ## Hi there 👋
-# Sahil Amundkar
-Machine Learning Engineer | AI Specialist | MLOps

 ## About Me

 ML Engineer with expertise in production-grade AI systems and predictive analytics.
 I specialize in developing intelligent solutions leveraging LLMs, RAG, multi-agent systems, and building robust MLOps pipelines.
 MS graduate in Robotics and Autonomous Systems (AI) from Arizona State University.

+Machine Learning Engineer | AI Specialist | MLOps

 ## What I Do